Jordan Family Holiday

 Leaving Aqaba, travel along the King's Highway, a winding road which follows the contours of the rocky hills, occasionally passing nomadic shepherds as they tend their flocks in the few areas where there is water.
 You lower and lower until eventually you arrive on the shores of the Dead Sea - at 400 metres below sea level it's the lowest place on earth.
 Here the mineral content of the water is so dense that anybody attempting to swim finds that they float, rather than sink.
 It's a remarkable feeling and one you'll be able to experience for yourself as you relax this afternoon.

-Holiday Inn Dead Sea Hotel (AAAA) 1 night - Swimming Pool (B)
+Holiday Inn Dead Sea Hotel - Breakfast included - Swimming Pool

 Red & Dead Sea